alexandreroman/terraforming-pks-gcp/README.md

 ### Var File

 I have tried to limit the number of variables you are required to provide to get going.
-You Just fill out a variables.txt text file.
+You just fill out a variables.txt text file.

 **For security purposes, I do not include variables.txt in this repo**.
 There is a risk of populating this file with secrets such as your GCP service account and accidently push that back into git.
 This is very risky.
 Therefore - you should create a file called variables.txt under a "secrets" directory in your home directory (~/secrets/variables.txt).
 The parameters needed in this file are listed below: